 Investigating the relation between the institutional environment and competition has recently become the focus of empirical works.
 In the broader context, not only for Islamic banks, Delis (2012) finds that a certain level of institutional development is a precondition for the success of financial reforms aimed at increasing competition and efficiency of banking markets.
 In the Islamic bank context, Bitar and Tarazi (2019) find that in countries with stronger creditor protection conventional banks hold more capital but this is not the case of Islamic banks.
 Meslier et al. (2020), by investigating the impact of Shariah board on equity financing of Islamic banks, find that the effect is reduced in a better banking environment.
 The role of Shariah board in enhancing Islamic banks' governance could hence possibly be replaced by a better institutional setting.
 Moreover, Bitar et al. (2017) highlight the importance of the institutional environment by focusing on the impact of political soundness on the stability of Islamic and conventional banks.
-They find that Islamic banks' stability is lower than that of their conventional quality, as suggested by Bitar et al. (2017), in dual markets.
+They find that Islamic banks' stability is lower than that of their conventional counterparts in countries with a more democratic political system.
+In this subsection, we therefore examine the effect of institutional quality, as suggested by Bitar et al. (2017), in dual markets.
 To investigate this issue, in this subsection, we introduce economic freedom index (EcoFree) and the doing business index (DoingBuss) in the equation as institutional quality factors that could explain banks' stability.
 Our econometric setup is as follows.

-$Log Z{it} = \alpha_0 + \beta Competition + \theta Institutional environment + \chi CompetitionIstitutional environment + \varphi X{it} + \gamma C{jt} + \epsilon{i,t}$ (7)
+$Log Z{il} = \alpha_0 + \beta Competition + \theta Institutional environment + \chi CompetitionIstitutional environment + \varphi X{il} + \gamma C{jl} + \varepsilon{i,l}$ (7)

 Institutional environment is either EcoFree or DoingBuss.
 In the conventional banking literature, the economic freedom index associated with activities entrepreneurs can undertake (e.g., in starting a business) has been considered as one key factor affecting the competition-stability nexus.
 Greater economic freedom can lead to new investment opportunities, weaker bank activity restrictions, and higher sophistication in banking products, which can ultimately affect market competition (Soedarmono et al., 2011).
 Economic freedom has also been empirically found to exert a positive impact on bank performance (Sufian & Habibullah, 2010).
 We use the doing business index measuring the ease of doing business in a country following prior research such as Meslier et al. (2020) who find that countries with higher enforcing contracts2 could be play a significant role in promoting equity financing from Islamic banks.
-More specifically, Anginer, Demirguc-Kunt, and Zhu (2014) show that the effect of investor protection (part of the doing business index) in enhancing bank stability is lower in the less competitive markets.
+More specifically, anginer, Demirgue-Kunt, and Zhu (2014) show that the effect of investor protection (part of the doing business index) in enhancing bank stability is lower in the less competitive markets.